 We’re a small charity registered in England (no.1100373) which operates nationally.
-We support and provide information to women with pregnancy-related Pelvic Girdle Pain (PGP) and their families and carers.
+We offer support and information to women with pregnancy-related pelvic girdle pain (PGP) and their families and carers.
 We also provide information to healthcare professionals involved in the care of women with PGP.
-Our registered address is 16 The Cleave, Harwell, Oxon, OX11 0EL.
+Our registered address is: 16 The Cleave, Harwell, Oxfordshire, OX11 0EL.

 How do we collect information from you?

-We obtain information about you when you use our website, for example, when you order an information pack, join as a member or make a donation.
+We get information about you when you use our website, for example, when you order an information pack, join as a member or make a donation.

 What type of information is collected from you?

-The personal information we collect might include your name, address, telephone number, email address, IP address, and information regarding what pages are accessed and when.
-If you join as a member, make a donation online or purchase a publication from us, your card information is not held by us, it is collected by PayPal payment processors, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.
+Your card information is not held by us if you join as a member, make a donation online or purchase a publication from us.
+It is collected by the Charities Aid Foundation or PayPal payment processors.
+They specialise in the secure online capture and processing of credit/debit card transactions, as explained below.